chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 ### 🚀Features

 -   Conversation utilizing the power of ChatGPT by just sending messages through WhatsApp.
--   Image generation using the command `/im
+-   Image generation using the command `/imagine your prompt`.
+-   Clear the message history from the database using the command `/clear`.
+-   Get help on